 Strange Days on Video

 Under terms set out in the Video Recordings Act 1984 (which had been introduced by the Conservative British government of that year), the BBFC were obliged to take extra precautions when classifying motion pictures for viewing in the home.
-In part, this
+In

 Cut Scenes: Video cuts to the killing of Iris

 CIC Video submitted Strange Days for a VHS classification in 1996.
 The version submitted was the uncut version that had been released in other countries outside of the United Kingdom.
-As previously discussed, the snuff sequence had been flagged as
+As previously discussed, the snuff sequence had been

-needing to be reconsidered on video, and as a result James Ferman implemented six cuts to the scene to make it suitable for viewing in the home.
+flagged as needing to be reconsidered on video, and as a result James Ferman implemented six cuts to the scene to make it suitable for viewing in the home.
 For the UK video version, the BBFC cuts list sent to the distributors demanded:

 Reduce 'snuff' sequence showing the rape and murder of Iris through the murderer's eyes, as follows: